 EID uses recycled water to meet some current non-potable demands within its service area.
 EID may expand its development and use of recycled water in the future to meet a portion of the non-potable demands associated with the Proposed Project and other anticipated new demands.
 EID's current recycled water use is about 2,200 acre-feet per year.
 This use will expand incrementally over time.
-By 2035, EID anticipates a supply of 5,600 acre-feet of recycled water per year within its service area.36
+By 2035, EID anticipates a supply of 5,600 acre-feet of recycled water per year within its service area.

 EID's recycled water system consists of supply from the El Dorado Hills wastewater treatment plant and the Deer Creek wastewater treatment plant.
-These treatment plants have an interconnected network of transmission and distribution pipelines, pump stations, storage tanks, pressure reducing stations, and appurtenant facilities located within the communities of El Dorado Hills and Cameron Park.37 EID mandates the use of recycled water through Board Policy 7010, wherever economically and physically feasible as determined by the Board, for non-domestic purposes.38 At this time, non-domestic use includes commercial landscape irrigation, residential or multi-family dual-plumbed landscape irrigation, construction water, and recreational impoundments.
+These treatment plants have an interconnected network of transmission and distribution pipelines, pump stations, storage tanks, pressure reducing stations, and appurtenant facilities located within the communities of El Dorado Hills and Cameron Park.
+EID mandates the use of recycled water through Board Policy 7010, wherever economically and physically feasible as determined by the Board, for non-domestic purposes.
+At this time, non-domestic use includes commercial landscape irrigation, residential or multi-family dual-plumbed landscape irrigation, construction water, and recreational impoundments.

 Recycled water availability is an outcome of increased municipal and domestic demand and wastewater production as a byproduct of this demand.
 In other words, annual recycled water production capabilities are based on the total wastewater flows to the treatment plants.
 With the population and industrial demands growing in this region, as described in Section 3, the availability of recycled water will increase.
 EID is taking a conservative view of the growth in recycled water based upon its current production levels, estimated regional population growth, facility expansion identified in its 2013 IWRMP and WWFMP, treated water discharge requirements, and its ability to capture and store recycled water supplies in the future.
 The total recycled water available for use in 2035 is estimated to be 5,600 acre-feet per year.
-Accordingly, Table 4-2 shows the incremental recycled water assets that would be available over time for the District's non-potable water uses.

-36 EID Integrated Water Resources Master Plan, March 31, 2013
+&lt;sup>39 EID Integrated Water Resources Master Plan, March 31, 2013

-37 EID Urban Water Management Plan 2010 Update, July 2011 at page 4-10 of 22.
+&lt;sup>40 EID Urban Water Management Plan 2010 Update, July 2011 at page 4-10 of 22.

-38 EID Urban Water Management Plan 2010 Update, July 2011 at page 4-6 of 22.
+&lt;sup>41 EID Urban Water Management Plan 2010 Update, July 2011 at page 4-6 of 22.

-39 EID Integrated Water Resources Master Plan, March 31, 2013 at page 221.
+&lt;sup>42 EID Integrated Water Resources Master Plan, March 31, 2013 at page 221.